sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Transformer_Architecuture.md

 4. You consolidate this into a final backlog forecast report (**Concatenation + linear transformation**)

-5. Post the submission of the forecast, the leads are told that the forecast seems off and non - achievable, They brainstorm to understand where they went wrong by referring a lot of past forecasts and methods used and refine the data and finish the final forecast again for submission. (**Back Propagation**)
+5. Post the submission of the forecast, the leads are told that the forecast seems off and non - achievable, They brainstorm to understand where they went wrong by referring a lot of past forecasts and methods used and refine the data and finish the final forecast again for submission. (**Training Loop**)

 6. Leads deliver the final forecast confidently & You submit the reviewed report to the leadership. (**Inference**)